October 7 attacks: Use of hostages as human shields

-Israeli counterattack
+Aftermath

+Military operations

 After the initial breach of the Gaza perimeter by Palestinian militants and civilians, it took hours for the Israeli military to send troops to counterattack.
 The first helicopters were launched from the north of Israel, and arrived in Gaza an hour after fighting began.
 Israel had difficulty determining which outposts and communities were occupied, and distinguishing between Palestinian militants and the soldiers and civilians on the ground.

-The Israeli bombing of the Gaza Strip began at 9:45 am, and at 10:00 am Israel claimed responsibility for the attacks.
+After clearing militants from its territory, Israel launched a bombing campaign and invaded Gaza on 27 October.
+The bombing campaign began at 9:45 am, and at 10:00 am Israel claimed responsibility for the attacks.
 The IDF declared a state of emergency for areas within 80 km of the Gaza border and began targeted actions in Gaza.

 In a televised broadcast, Netanyahu said: "We are at war."
 He also said that the IDF would reinforce its border deployments to deter others from "making the mistake of joining this war".
 In a later address, he threatened to "turn Gaza into a deserted island" and urged its residents to "leave now".
 Israel's Security Cabinet voted to undertake actions to bring about the "destruction of the military and governmental capabilities of Hamas and Palestinian Islamic Jihad", according to a statement by the Prime Minister's Office.
 The Israel Electric Corporation, which supplies up to 80% of Gaza's electricity, cut off power to the area.

+USA Today reported that in the days following the attacks, Israel ordered the killing of Hamas, Hezbollah, and Iranian leaders whom Netanyahu held responsible, including Iran's supreme leader Ali Khamenei, who was killed during the 2026 Iran war.
+According to a May 2026 report by The Wall Street Journal, Israel built a list of the Palestinians who partook in the attacks using facial recognition software on videos and pictures posted by militants during and after the attacks, along with intercepted phone calls, and created a unit tasked with killing or capturing each of them.
+The list includes high-ranking militant leaders and individuals who played a minimal role in the assault, such as the man who drove a tractor through the Gaza border fence on October 7 and was killed two years later.
+By July 2026 The Times of Israel reported that out of the estimated 5,000 participants, 1,500 were killed during the Gaza war, in addition to 1,200 who were killed during the October 7 attacks.